Capt. Harold Walden Collins

 During Harold's time at Cabanatuan, his family received a post card from him.
 In it he said, "I am waiting impatiently to be back home with you again.
 Say hello and give my love to all the folks.
 Buy Carol Lee (his daughter) a new dress and give her a kiss for me.
 Hoping to see you soon."

+On October 19, six trucks arrived a the camp and spent the night.
+The next morning, the POWs were fed corn cakes and rice for breakfast.
+The POWs were inspected at 7:30 A.M. and received a cornbread and rice.
 Sometime later, Harold was sent to Bilibid Prison.
 This former Spanish prison was used by the Japanese as a clearinghouse for POWs being sent to another part of the Japanese Empire.
 At the prison, Harold was reunited with other C Company members.
 Life for the men was monotonous since the prison was surrounded by high walls.

-By 8:00, the POWs were lined up roll call was taken and the names of the men selected for transport to Japan were called.
-The prisoners were allowed to roam the compound until they were told to "fall-in."
+took until 9:00 to finish roll call.
+By 7:00, the POWs were lined up, roll call was started, and the names of the men selected for transport to Japan were called.
+It The prisoners were allowed to roam the compound until they were told to "fall-in."
 The men were fed a meal and then marched to Pier 7 in Manila.
 During the march down Luzon Boulevard, the POWs saw that the street cars had stopped running and many things were in disrepair.

 The Americans saw that the American bombers were doing a job on the Japanese transports.
 There were at least forty wrecked ships in the bay.
 When the POWs reached Pier 7, there were three ships docked.
 One was a old run down ship, the other two were large and in good shape.
 They soon discovered one of the two nicer ships was their ship.